SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ### Mask Data

 To extract the data covered by the label mask select the Mask Data option under the Data Filters menu.
 Choose the label mask you want to use to extract data with and click Set Label Mask in the Tools Menu.
 Select the Data layer you want to extract data from (DEMRI in this case), which should appear in the Target Layer field.
 Then choose the Mask Layer you wish to mask the data with (XOR\_Superficial) from the drop down menu or by dragging the layer to the field.
 Set the background value to the desired setting (min\_value), then click the Run Filter button.
 A new data layer will appear in the Layer Menu (called MaskData\_DEMRI).
-This should show only the region of interest from the masked volume ([Figure 11](figure11)).
+This should show only the region of interest from the masked volume ([Figure 11](fig-mask-data)).
 You may need to toggle off the viewing of the mask layers to see the data.

-:::{figure-md} figure11
+:::{figure-md} fig-mask-data

 ![maskdata](Seg3DTutorial_figures/maskdata.png)